-With Mexico still in need of a bigger drinking water supply, the Mexican government’s national water agency, Comisión Nacional del Agua (CONAGUA), proposed the creation of a new storage dam in Jalisco, Mexico.
-Known as the Zapotillo Dam, this project was designed to store enough water so that it could provide 2,000 L per second to parts of Guanajuato and Jalisco.
-It would improve the lives of around 2.3 million inhabitants, giving more of the population better access to water they could drink safely.
+With Mexico still in need of a bigger drinking water supply, the Mexican government’s national water agency, Comisión Nacional del Agua (CONAGUA), proposed the creation of a new storage reservoir in Jalisco, Mexico.
+Known as the Zapotillo Dam, this project was designed to improve the fresh water supply to parts of Guanajuato and Jalisco.
+It would improve the lives of around 2.3 million inhabitants, giving the population better access to water they could safely drink.

 With KIM, the construction team’s concrete would reap the benefits of having an award-winning waterproofing admixture that’s been certified by NSF to be safe with potable water.
 The concrete would become permanently watertight and safe from any waterborne contaminants.
 And it would all be thanks to KIM’s unique Krystol® technology.
 Designed to disperse throughout the concrete mix during batching, this technology would imbue the concrete with the ability to chemically react in the presence of water and unhydrated cement particles.
 As a result, even the slightest presence of water would allow the concrete to react to form solid interlocking crystals, which would fill up the capillary pores and micro-cracks of the concrete.
 That would ensure that the water would not be able to pass through the concrete and that the concrete itself could self-seal hairline cracks even under heavy hydrostatic pressure.